Traveling on a Budget? Go to Texas!

 6. Hamlin RV Park

-Hamlin RV Park is a city-run park that offers water, electric, trash, and a place to dump tanks.
+Head to Hamlin RV Park for a city-run park that offers water, electric, trash, and a place to dump tanks.
 A playground and grills are nearby, making this a great place to spend a few days.

 The city limits free stays in this park to a single night.
 That said, visitors are welcome to stay up to 7 nights for a $12-per-night fee.